human-nature-lab/HondurasTools.jl/README.md

    2. It is worth checking for consistency (the processing code here *should* resolve for gender, but not in the underlying data)
 4. (a few other things were cleaned up and fixed from the stated versions, so check the version history; e.g., variable `p1600`)

-## Summary of processing steps (fill out further)
+## Summary of processing steps (fill out further and update)

-See `process.jl` for a basic example of processing the raw data into clean CSV files.
+See `make_data.jl` for a template to process the raw data into clean CSV files.

 - N.B. the relative paths.
 - The processing functions should be agnostic to the specific variables requested, meaning that they should work whether you requested some, many, or all variables.